Firewood Tips: How to Split Wood

 A good sharpener for the small axe or hatchet is a wise investment.
 Depending on the quality of the axe, it can become very dull quite quickly.

 Bow Saws, Brush Axes, and Machetes

 A bow saw, brush axe, and a machete are all helpful tools when you need to trim branches off the trees and don’t have the chainsaw handy.

 Safety Glasses, Work Gloves, and Steel Toe Boots

-Safety gear should always be used when trimming trees, chopping logs or splitting firewood.
+Safety gear should always be used when trimming trees or splitting firewood.
 Take the time to put on the proper safety gear.
 A small accident will ruin your time at the lake.

 Here are two good books which will be useful for both beginners and seasoned wood cutters.